Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

   .nix-profile/lib
 ```

-The *lib* directory was actualy a link to the same directory into the *boost* package, as we had only one package installed with a *lib* path.
-But now that we have another package having a *lib* directory too, it is now a real directory, and nix created a bunch of symbolic links inside:
+Since only one package with a lib path was installed, the *lib* directory in your profile was just a link to the same directory in  *boost* package from nix store.
+But now that we have another package having a *lib* directory too, lib in your profile becomes a real directory, where nix created a bunch of symbolic links to the shared libraries in nix store:

 ```bash
 ls -altr ~/.nix-profile/lib/libboost_atomic.*